Infineon/optiga-trust-m-explorer/User Guide.md

 Choose the trust_anchor_key (Corresponding to trust_anchor_cert) and also the secret file (same with the secret stored inside  "Secret OID")

 Choose the correct data type representation in *data type* box
-> Note: For data file containing hex value strings, choose *data type* to be *hex*, and for data file containing ASCII strings, choose *data type* to be *ascii*
+> For data file containing hex value strings, choose *data type* to be *hex*, and for data file containing ASCII strings, choose *data type* to be *ascii*

 Select the "Step2 : Generate Manifest" button.
 In this example the "payload version" is set to 1 and the payload_type is set to *data* and data used is the *type3_data,txt* file and the secret used is secret.txt file.

-The Manifest and Fragment Generation are based on all the input inside the purple box.
+The Manifest and Fragment Generation are based on all the input inside the red box.
 For more information for this part, refer to  [protected update data set](https://github.com/Infineon/linux-optiga-trust-m/tree/development_v3/ex_protected_update_data_set)

 ![](images/Protected_Update/data/manifest.png)

-[^Figure 85]: Data and Manifest generated
+[^Figure 91]: Data and Manifest generated

 ### Data Update: Step 3 Update the OID Data